robovm/robovm-docs/en/tutorials/navigation-basics/navigation-basics.md

 ## Conclusion

-In this walkthrough you got to know the basics navigation controllers, table views and their controllers, segues and how to pass data between controllers.
+In this tutorial you got to know the basics navigation controllers, table views and their controllers, segues and how to pass data between controllers.

-With your new knowledge you can now check out the other walkthroughs, as well as Apple's official documentation, to discover more!
+With your new knowledge you can now check out the other tutorials, as well as Apple's official documentation, to discover more!